Concepts

 - Support : N1/N2/N3 included for the core scope (infrastructure and standard operators).

-- Recovery Time Commitment (RTC) : according to the Cloud Temple master contract.
+- Recovery Time Commitment (ETR) : per Cloud Temple framework agreement.

-- Maintenance (MCO) : regular patching of Talos / Kubernetes / standard operators by the MSP, without service interruption (rolling upgrade).
+- Maintenance (MCO) : regular patching of Talos / Kubernetes / standard operators by MSP, with no service interruption (rolling upgrade).

 Response and recovery times depend on the incident severity, in accordance with the support matrix (P1 to P4).